-Neighborhood Watch Program is a crime prevention program that enlists the participation of citizens to reduce crime in their community.
+The Town of Windsor has recently experienced an increase in thefts.
+Neighborhood Watch is a crime prevention program that enlists the participation of residents to reduce crime in our community.
 It involves neighbors working together and getting trained to recognize and report suspicious activity and identify vehicles that are not usually in the area.

-As part of the WNCP, a Windsor Community Services Officer will give a presentation to your neighborhood to discuss potential crimes in your area and crime prevention techniques.
+A Windsor Community Services Officer will give presentations to your neighborhood group to discuss potential crimes in your area and crime prevention techniques.
 For more information about the Neighborhood Watch Program click HERE.
 To learn how to report suspicious activities and persons click HERE.

 Want to participate in the program or be a Neighborhood Leader?